klahnakoski/mo-parsing/README.md

 ### Navigating ParseResults

 The results of parsing are in `ParseResults` and are in the form of an n-ary tree; with the children found in `ParseResults.tokens`.
 Each `ParseResult.type` points to the `ParserElement` that made it.
-In general, if you want to get fancy with post processing (or in a `parseAction`), you will be required to navigate the raw `tokens` to generate a final result
+In general, if you want to get fancy with post processing (or in a `parse_action`), you will be required to navigate the raw `tokens` to generate a final result

 There are some convenience methods;
 * `__iter__()` - allows you to iterate through parse results in **depth first search**.
 Empty results are skipped, and `Group`ed results are treated as atoms (which can be further iterated if required)